 - Tiger Balm

-- Ear drops – Bali ear infection (Not shown)
+- Ear drops for a Bali ear infection and swimmers ear.

-- Isopropyl Alcohol is hard to find in SE Asia, so if you use it regularly, bring it.
+- Isopropyl Alcohol is hard to find in SE Asia, so if you use it regularly, pack it.
 It only comes in pads or tiny bottles when you can find it.
 Oddly enough, the alcohol is mixed with dye.